pierre-rouleau/pel/README.rst

 Essentially PEL extends plain vanilla Emacs and provides:

-- **Large command expansion**: adds 729 key bound commands with glue logic increasing feature cohesion and simplify their use.
+- **Unified, Cohesive Command Interface**: with 729 additional key bound commands with several providing glue logic between features to increasing feature cohesion and simplify their use.
 - **Extended Vanilla Emacs Key Bindings** keeps the vanilla Emacs key binding with a large set of extra key bindings using function key prefixes and instructions on how to activate them on macOS and several Linux distros.